RohanBansal01/GitPractice/conflicts.md

 **Explanation:**

 * Modifies the **same file and same line**
-* This sets up a merge conflict
+* This guarantees a conflict

 ---

-## 5️⃣ Merge Feature Branch into Main
+## 6️⃣ Trigger a Merge Conflict

 ```bash
 git merge feature-branch